-In cases involving drug or alcohol related charges the court will make an evaluation of the case and decide whether or not to award custody following rehab.
-In cases that do not involve criminal charges, such as cases where the parent lost custody following a custody hearing or an intervention by the DCFS, if the parent has voluntarily entered and successfully completed rehab the DCFS may conduct an evaluation of the parent and present it to the court.
-In many cases the recommendation of the DCFS is the most influential factor in the court’s decision to allow custody or not.
+In cases involving drug or alcohol-related charges the court will make an evaluation of the case and decide whether or not to award custody following rehab.
+In cases that do not involve criminal charges, such as cases where the parent lost custody following a hearing or an intervention by the DCFS, if the parent has voluntarily entered and successfully completed rehab, the DCFS will be more likely to recommend returning custody to a parent.

 Speak with an Admissions Coordinator 877-345-8494